RomanKotov/opi-prime-scripts/README.md

 Depends on `mpg123`.
 It can be installed with `sudo apt install mpg123`.

 Plays random mp3 file from `player/music` folder (available after first launch).
+If file or directory is hidden (starts with dot, for example '.SomeFile.mp3' it will be omitted.

 Real time status available at `player/status`.